Editor’s note: Both Etsy and

 This could make it harder for you.
 Especially, if you’re selling thousands of products on the marketplace.

-So what would the ideal Shopify and Etsy sellers?
+So who are the ideal sellers?

 Now let’s see.

-Ideal Shopify seller – someone who’s been selling products for a while and you’re starting to build your brand.
+Someone who’s been selling products for a while and you’re starting to build your brand.

 You don’t want to compete with other people in a marketplace and you’re willing to do whatever it take to drive traffic to your site so you can make sales.

-Ideal Etsy seller – you’re a creator of a handmade items, vintage items or craft supplies.
+You’re a creator of a handmade items, vintage items or craft supplies.
 You’re starting from scratch and you’d like to learn how to sell your products online for the first time.

 You want to start selling as soon as possible and present your products to the right audience.
 By putting your items on Etsy, you can instantly reach those people and all you have do is optimize your listings.